 Using a VPN that is working in China is pretty simple and functions the same way as if you were using a VPN in any other country.
 However, there are a few important things to know, so let me go through the steps and teach you how to do it:

-1. Subscribe to a VPN.
-I recommend going for ExpressVPN and its 49% discount + 3 months free for the annual plan.
-IMPORTANT: make sure you subscribe to ExpressVPN BEFORE you visit China to avoid having any issues in the country due to censorship and website blocks.
+- Subscribe to a VPN.
+I recommend going for NordVPN and its 73% discount + 3 months free for the biennial plan.
+IMPORTANT: make sure you subscribe to NordVPN BEFORE you visit China to avoid having any issues in the country due to censorship and website blocks.

-3. Open the VPN application and sign in using the credentials you gave when registering an account.
-Usually, it’s your email & password but you can also use the activation code that ExpressVPN provides.
+- Open the VPN application and sign in using the credentials you gave when registering an account.
+Usually, it’s your email & password but you can also use the activation code that ExpressVPN provides if you don’t pick NordVPN.

-You can find more tips in our guide on how to use ExpressVPN in China.
+You can find more tips in our guide on how to use NordVPN in China.

 VPNs That Aren’t Working in China